International Agreement Worker Visa

 If you have any questions about your extension, contact IAS for further information about your personal circumstances.

-Is It Possible To Switch From Other Visas To an International Agreement Worker Visa?
+Is Switching from Other Visas To an International Agreement Worker Visa Possible?

 If you are currently in the UK on another visa or immigration permission, you will typically not be permitted to switch to the International Agreement Worker Visa.